Sinners earns horror movie record that’s never been achieved before

 The film is set in 1932, and is based in the American South during the Jim Crow era, when laws perpetuated racial discrimination.

-Set over one night, the film follows Jordan’s twins as they open a juke joint for an evening of drinking. music and entertainment.
+Taking place largely over one day and night, the film follows Jordan’s twins as they open a juke joint for an evening of drinking. music and entertainment.
 But things take a turn following the arrival of the mysterious Remmick, who is played by Jack O’Connell.

 “Coogler intertwines song and the supernatural, linking West African traditions with the legendary claim that bluesman Robert Johnson acquired his talents when he sold his soul to the devil at the crossroads,” Loughrey wrote.